Find Trade Colleges

 Women make up 58% of the mortuary science majors at the school.

 Out of the 10 schools in the United States that were part of this year’s ranking, Mid-America College of Funeral Service landed the # 3 spot on the list.
-Mid-America College is a fairly small private not-for-profit school located in the suburb of Jeffersonville.
+Mid-America College is a fairly small private not-for-profit school located in the large suburb of Jeffersonville.

 About 52% of the students majoring in mortuary science at the school are women while 48% are male.